RaiderKnight/RK-Vin-Base/README.md

 <p>I made the decision to create a mod better suited to my mods and to expand the LifePlay world, containing more completed/fixed scenes, more texts, more possible actions and consequences, less popup scenes, menu user with fewer elements (group actions / scenes into a single element), ...</p>
 <br>
 <p><strong>Objective of the project :</strong></p>
 <p>The goal is simply to help Vinfamy build his game faster.
 This gives Vinfamy more time to correct its coding, create functions, new content, ...
 By creating a team of "Lone Wolf modders" without any conditions, to extend and redo the vin_Base mod to our liking.
-So if Vinfamy likes what has been achieved, he can dig in and take whatever he wants to improve the LifePlay game.</p>
+So if Vinfamy likes what has been achieved, he can dig in and take whatever he wants to improve the LifePlay game, in condition to mentioned who did the modifications.</p>
 <br>
 <p><strong>The goal is:</strong></p>
 <p>- Add more texts</p>